5:15am PT by Lesley Goldberg

 Nearly the entire creative team is poised to return for season two.
 The biggest behind-the-scenes difference will be the director.
 Jean-Marc Vallée, who helmed every season one episode, will return only as an executive producer.
 In his place, Andrea Arnold — who won an Oscar for writing and directing her short film, Wasp — will direct all seven episodes.
 Writer/showrunner David E. Kelley, who was attached to Big Little Lies when it was a film set to star Kidman and Witherspoon, will again write all seven episodes partially based on a story by Liane Moriarty.
 Kelley exec produces alongside Kidman and her Blossom Films topper Per Saari; Witherspoon through Hello Sunshine banner; Bruna Papandrea; Vallée; Nathan Ross; Gregg Fienberg; and Arnold.

-Season two of Big Little Lies will debut in June 2019.
+The seven-episode second season of Big Little Lies will debut June 9 at 9 p.m.

 While HBO had to re-sign the cast for season two, Bloys would not say whether the new contracts included language for a potential third cycle.
 "Everybody involved is so busy that it's hard to imagine aligning everybody's schedule again," he said.
 "The fact that we were able to get season two together is a small miracle.
 Could we do it again?
 Who knows?!
 It's a great group.
 They love working together and they're really fun to work with.
 But everybody is really busy.
 So let's see."